-The canonical reference for BC residential real estate
+The central reference for BC residential real estate

 The Codex is open-licensed under CC BY 4.0 and exposed as a machine-readable JSON API at /api/v1/facts.
 Lawyers, journalists, mortgage brokers, accountants, and AI agents are encouraged to cite it directly.